-The Windows Photo Viewer multiple instances problem that’s seen usually in Windows 10, is not due to any design change and no functionality is broken.
+The Windows Photo Viewer multiple instances problem usually seen in Windows 10 or 1 is not due to any design change, and no functionality is broken.
 It’s a simple file type association setting and fixing it that can straighten things up.

 You don’t have to read the next section if you’re not looking for an explanation for this problem.
 Proceed straight to the Solution part.

-Windows Photo Viewer is not registered with Default Programs by default in Windows 10.
-Users who tried out the steps in article How to Restore Missing Windows Photo Viewer in Windows 10, and used Default Programs to reset Windows Photo Viewer as the default, are not affected by this problem.
+Windows Photo Viewer is not registered with Default Apps by default in Windows 10.
+Users who tried out the steps in the article Restore Missing Windows Photo Viewer in Windows 10/11, and used Default Apps or Default Programs to set Windows Photo Viewer as the default, are not affected by this problem.

 What exactly is the difference between the two methods?

 For example, if using the Open with… dialog to set Windows Photo Viewer as the default, it sets

-The above registry key doesn’t define a DropTarget value, and that’s why the Windows Photo Viewer opens multiple windows one for each image selected.
-If you rather use Default Programs and set Windows Photo Viewer as the default, the handler
+The above registry key doesn’t define a DropTarget value, and that’s why the Windows Photo Viewer opens multiple windows, one for each image selected.
+If you rather use Default Programs (or Default Apps) and set Windows Photo Viewer as the default, the handler

 Start the Registry Editor

 |Registry Key||Value name

 HKCR is the short name for